juergenweb/FrontendComments/README.md

 Only to mention: This only happens to notification emails for commenters, not for moderators.
 Moderators will get the notification email about a new comment immediately, so they can react just in time (fe approve the comment or mark the comment as Spam).

 ## What happens if a comment, which has replies, will be declared as SPAM
-By default, all comments, which will be declared as SPAM are no longer visible on the frontend and will be deleted after a certain amount of days if set.
+By default, all comments that are declared as SPAM are no longer visible on the frontend and are deleted after a certain number of days if this has been set.
 This is fine as long as the comment has no replies.

-If a comment has replies and you declare it as SPAM, all the children (replies) are no longer visible too.
-This is not really wanted, because you disable many comments at once (even comments with content that do not conflict, with the comment guidelines).
-This could lead to that commenters are frustrated, that their comment is no longer visible.
+If a comment has replies and you declare it as SPAM, all children (replies) are also no longer visible.
+This is not really desirable as you are disabling many comments at once (even comments with content that does not violate the comment guidelines).
+This could lead to commenters being frustrated that their comment is no longer visible.

-To prevent this behavior, all comments with replies, which will be declared as "SPAM" will be declared as "SPAM with replies".
-This means, that the comment will be visible, but the comment text will be replaced by the following text: "This comment was removed by a moderator because it does not comply with our comment guidelines."
+To prevent this behaviour, all comments with replies that are declared as "SPAM" will be declared as "SPAM with replies".
+This means that the comment will be visible, but the comment text will be replaced with the following text: "This comment has been removed by a moderator because it does not comply with our comment guidelines."

-In this case, the comment will not be deleted, like a normal SPAM comment and all the replies are still visible on the frontend.
+In this case, the comment will not be deleted, like a normal SPAM comment, and all replies will still be visible in the frontend.

-You do not have to take care, if a comment has replies or not, if you declare a comment as "SPAM" - it will be checked before the saving process via a Hook.
-If replies are present, the status will be automatically changed to "SPAM with replies" by the Hook function.
+You don't have to worry about whether a comment has replies or not if you declare a comment as "SPAM" - it will be checked via a hook before saving.
+If replies are available, the status is automatically changed to "SPAM with replies" by the hook function.

+In addition, the reply link symbol and the "Like" or "Dislike" buttons will be removed from this comment.

 ![alt text](https://github.com/juergenweb/FrontendComments/blob/main/images/comment-banned.png?raw=true)